sboistel/docki/docs/network/certmanager.md

 # Cert-Manager

-Cert-manager adds certificates and certificate issuers as resource types in **Kubernetes ([[_docs/Kubernetes]])** clusters, and simplifies the process of obtaining, renewing and using those certificates.
+Cert-manager adds certificates and certificate issuers as resource types in **Kubernetes** clusters, and simplifies the process of obtaining, renewing and using those certificates.

 Documentation & Project Homepage: [Cert-Manager Docs](https://cert-manager.io/docs/)